charstorm/linkitall/README.md

 ## License

-All files in this repo, except those in `src/linkitall_assets/vendor/`, follow the MIT License.
+All files in this repo (except those in `src/linkitall_vendor/`) follow the MIT License.
 See LICENSE for details.
 The files in the vendor directory have their own licenses.